 Midship: The middle of the ship gets the least movement.
 Ships move side to side as it moves in the water, so midship is the most stable part of the ship.
 Midship is the best choice for you if you have motion sickness.

 Imagine a see-saw.
 The ends of a see-saw always get the most movement while the middle stays the most stable.
-The same applies for cruise ships.
+The same applies to cruise ships.

 The best choice on a cruise ship for motion sickness is in a lower deck, midship.